ChrisLaneLightfoot/ExoticSurgeriesVolume1/README.md

 Future enhancements:

-A. On iPad version, make the text sync up to the voice.
+1. On iPad (large screen) version, make the text sync up to the voice.

 ====
 Q&A: